achoum/cataclysm_dda_mapgen_explorer/README.md

 # Prefab Explorer for Cataclysm DDA

-**Prefab Explorer for Cataclysm DDA** in an explorer and a visualizer for *prefabs* (i.e. building templates for used by the world generator) of the [Cataclysm: Dark Days Ahead](https://github.com/CleverRaven/Cataclysm-DDA) game.
+**Prefab Explorer for Cataclysm DDA** in an explorer and a visualizer of *prefabs* (i.e. building templates for used by the world generator) for the [Cataclysm: Dark Days Ahead](https://github.com/CleverRaven/Cataclysm-DDA) game.

-**Prefab Explorer** was made by reverse engineering the Cataclysm-DDA prefab format, and it is likely that not all (and there are lot) variations and caveats are yet covered.
+**Prefab Explorer** was made by reverse engineering the Cataclysm-DDA prefab format, and it is likely that not all (and there are lot) variations and caveats are not yet covered.
 Please submit missing features (with example) in the [Cataclysm-DDA forum]().
 If you're not able to, send an email to `achoum@gmail.com`.

 ![Imgur](https://i.imgur.com/rdXzFXX.png)